sqlkata/docs/index.md

 This is the same as the `Sql` except that the parameters are not indexed, and a `?` is used as placeholder

 #### result.ToString()
-This property should be used only for debuging and demo purposes, in this method the parameters get replaced with the placeholder just to make it easy for you if you want to log or debug the queries.
+This property should be used only for debugging and demo purposes, in this method the parameters get replaced with the placeholder just to make it easy for you if you want to log or debug the queries.

 >**Warning:** Don't use `ToString()` to execute your queries